-Teaching in preschool or kindergarten schools will require special energy and the ability to handle little kids.
-So even if you have a TEFL certification, do check out these options only if you have the inclination and talent to teach the little ones.
-Most colleges and universities have foreign language departments including English.
+Teaching in preschool or kindergarten schools will require unique energy and the ability to handle little kids.
+Even if you have a TEFL certification, check out these options only if you have the inclination and talent to teach the little ones.
+Most colleges and universities have foreign language departments, including English.
 You would need a master’s degree and work experience to apply here.

 If you are exploring openings in private language schools, you have the advantage of focussing your search on locations you are more comfortable with.
 You could make up the difference in salary levels between a JET posting and a private language school job by taking private tuitions.
 This is allowed as long as you have a valid work visa.

-If you are applying for a post under the JET program, the minimum qualification to teach English in Japan is a Bachelor’s degree.
+If you apply for a post under the JET program, the minimum qualification to teach English in Japan is a Bachelor’s degree.
 You must also be a national and not just a permanent resident of the country from where you are recruited.
 For example, you need to be a Canadian national to apply under the Canadian quota for the JET program.
-You will not be eligible if you are a resident of Canada, but hold the citizenship of some other country.
+You will not be eligible if you are a resident of Canada, but hold some other country’s citizenship.

 When should you start applying for a teaching job in Japan?
-The JET recruitment process is conducted by the Japanese foreign affairs ministry via its embassies and consulates across the world.
+The Japanese foreign affairs ministry conducted the JET recruitment process via its embassies and consulates across the world.